-The classroom/school environment should be mathematically rich and support current learning.
-Maths working walls should be interactive, clearly visible to children and provide key vocabulary and representations.
-Resources such as large number lines and place value charts, teaching clocks, thermometers and additional prompts and challenges would be useful to display throughout the year.
-Further guidance on creating mathematically rich environments and working walls is available as a leaflet for staff or through dialogue with maths leader.
+The classroom environment should be mathematically rich and support current learning.
+Maths working walls should be interactive, clearly visible and provide the children with key vocabulary, number lines and charts, 100 squares, number facts, prompts and challenges appropriate to the age/stage and linked to current learning.
+Learning mats, maths dictionaries, iPad apps, and a range of concrete materials should be available for every child.

+Further guidance on creating mathematically rich environments and working walls is available as a leaflet for staff.